alexllama/silakka54/README.md

 - TD(5): CTRL
 - TD(6): ALT

-Also, the leftmost column has the modifiers as tap dance combos on Layer 1
-- TD(10): CTRL
-- TD(11): SHIFT
-- TD(12): ALT
-- TD(13): WIN/SUPER

 And the following on Layer 2:
 - Print Screen
 - F9 is the AutoHotkey keyboard shortcut for toggling mute on a Teams call
-- M0 is the Macro trigger for creating a new Outlook meeting notice
+- M0 is the Macro trigger for creating a new Outlook meeting notice (Win+2, Ctrl+Shift+A)